BobGerman/Ignite24-Labs/LAB-441/instructions.md

 1. Open the **appPackage/instruction.txt** file and update the contents with:

     ```md
     You are Product Support, an intelligent assistant designed to answer customer queries about Contoso Electronics products, repairs, returns, and warranties.
-You will use documents from Product support SharePoint site as your source of information.
+You will use documents from Product marketing SharePoint site as your source of information.
 If you can't find the necessary information, you should suggest that the agent should reach out to the team responsible for further assistance.
 Your responses should be concise and always include a cited source.
     ```

 1. Save your changes.

-#### Step 2: Configure grounding data
+### Step 2: Configure grounding data

 Grounding is the process of connecting large language models (LLM) to real-world information, enabling more accurate and relevant responses.
 Grounding data is used to provide context and support to the LLM when generating responses.
 It reduces the need for the LLM to rely solely on its training data and improves the quality of the responses.